Caryl Smith Gilbert

-"We are thrilled to have Caryl join the Trojan Family as our Director of Track and Field for our men's and women's programs," said USC Director of Athletics Pat Haden.
+"We are thrilled to have Caryl join the Trojan Family as our Director of Track and Field for our men's and women's programs," said USC Director of Athletics Pat Haden at the time of her hire.
 "USC has a glorious track and field tradition and Caryl is the right person to build on that tradition.
 She is more than ready to take on this position.

 "She has a superb history of success in her career.
 She knows how to develop athletes, as evidenced by the steady improvement of her UCF program and the number of records her athletes set.
 She has recruited very well and knows the recruiting landscape in California.
 And her athletes have performed incredibly well academically."